 Recovery of Packaging Waste

 Ireland has been compliant with all statutory packaging recovery targets set since 2001.
-A recovery rate of 88 per cent is reported for packaging waste in 2013, exceeding the 2011 EU target of 60 per cent.
+Recycling and recovery percentages of 66 per cent and 87 per cent, respectively, were reported for 2017, exceeding the EU target of 55 and 60 per cent.

 |Nature||Status / Trend|